arnovanstaden/C-DOC/README.md

-# C-DOC
+# C-DO
-A full-stack online shop & catalogue ordering system combined with a brochure site."
+A full-stack online shop & catalogue ordering system combined with a brochure site.

 ## Link
 You can visit the site [here](https://c-doc.vercel.app/).